 The formal meeting will take place from 4pm, with a marketplace of stalls being available to members from 2.30pm.
 There will also be an opportunity to pick up a copy of the Annual Report and Accounts for 2018/19.

 This year the meeting will also announce the winners of the Trust’s writing competition, which has welcomed entries on the subject of ‘looking back/looking forwards’.
-Joanna Cannon, who formerly worked for the Trust as a doctor specialising in psychiatry at the Radbourne Unit in Derby, and who is now the bestselling author of ‘The Trouble with Goats and Sheep’, will present awards to the competition winners at the meeting following her participation in the judging panel.
+Joanna Cannon, who formerly worked for the Trust as a doctor specialising in psychiatry at the Radbourne Unit in Derby, and who is now the bestselling author of ‘The Trouble with Goats and Sheep’, was among the judges.
+Awards will be presented to the competition winners at the meeting.

 The AMM will be hosted by Trust Chair Caroline Maley, who said: “The Annual Members’ Meeting is a key opportunity to reflect on our progress and share our achievements from the last year.
 I would like to encourage local members and the people of Derbyshire to come along to the AMM on 11 September to learn more about what we do and how they can get involved.